ga-dc/after-wdi/readme.md

 #### Work in the Open

-* People giving feedback on a github commit is valuable and could lead to longer discussions on code.
+* People giving feedback on a GitHub commit is valuable and could lead to longer discussions on code.
 * Answer questions on StackOverflow.
 * People are more willing to help those who help others.